NextGenSec-Github/AI.ML-Security/Resources/AI Security Resources.md

 - **["Securing Machine Learning Algorithms"](https://air.unimi.it/retrieve/dfa8b9a8-d4b0-748b-e053-3a05fe0a3a96/ENISA%20Report%20-%20Securing%20Machine%20Learning%20Algorithms.pdf)** - Discover essential strategies and techniques for safeguarding the integrity and security of machine learning algorithms in various applications.

+- **["NIST: Prinicples for the security of machine learning"](https://www.ncsc.gov.uk/collection/machine-learning)** - These principles aim to be wide reaching and applicable to anyone developing, deploying or operating a system with a machine learning (ML) component.

 ## Tools